whitelynx/dactyl-lynx-keyboard/README.md

 * A set of 74+ keycaps - symmetric unsculpted profiles work best with the sculpted form factor of Dactyl-style boards
     * 72x 1u keycaps
     * 2x 2u keycaps
+* 24x [5mm x 3mm cylindrical magnets][], plus an additional 12 for each set of different bottom cases you want
 * A USB-C _(or USB Micro-B, depending on your microcontroller)_ cable to plug in your keyboard
 * connection wires (and ideally some Dupont-style connectors for the microcontroller side of things, so you can swap the microcontroller if/when needed)